 If you are thinking about advertising on LinkedIn, one of the most important things that you will have to decide before launching your campaign is the format of your ads.
 However, if you don’t have the budget to test all 7 of them, how do you know which is the best LinkedIn ad format that you could start with?

 After having worked for years with different LinkedIn campaigns and formats, I decided to share my experience and give the final verdict of which one has the highest chances of driving the best results for your business.

+Which is the best LinkedIn ad format?
 Is it the good old Sponsored Content?
 Or the new and exciting Conversation ad?